Transportation & Infrastructure Guide in Montserrat

 Driving License

-UK and foreign licenses valid for 6 months with IDP recommended.
-Long-term residents must obtain Montserrat license via exchange.
-Drives on left; rental cars require valid license/IDP.
+UK, US, Canadian, and most foreign licenses valid for up to 6 months with IDP recommended.
+Long-term residents must obtain Montserrat license via simple exchange/test.
+Drive on left; speed limits 20-35 mph.
+Rentals widely available.

 More Insights for your Move to Montserrat